 - In a medium bowl, combine the flour, baking powder, sugar, salt, and baking soda.

 - Using a pastry cutter, or large fork, add in pieces of butter and mash together until the dough forms into a flaky crumble.

 - Add in the buttermilk, and stir until the dough is moist.
 Remove the dough from the bowl, and place on a floured surface to knead gently.
-The dough will be a little stickly, but as you knead it will become smooth.
-Don't over mix - just knead until the dough comes together.
+The dough will be a little sticky, but as you knead it will become smooth.
+Don't over mix – just knead until the dough comes together.

 - Once the dough is smooth, roll it out to about ¾ inches thick.